How do I join the Poetry Marathon?

 Who founded the Poetry Marathon?

-Caitlin and Jacob run the marathon every year and they do their best to organize and facilitate the marathon.
-But do keep in mind that the marathon is run by two people who have a small child, full time jobs, and a dog.
+Caitlin and Jacob participate in the marathon and they do their best to organize and facilitate the marathon.
+But do keep in mind that the marathon is run by two people who have two small children and full time jobs.

 Please ask any other questions in the comments section or email firstname.lastname@example.org